-C223-004 Dress or Formal (eligible for the State Fair Fashion Show) (SF28) (Modeled class C410-040)
+C223-004 Dress or Formal (eligible for the State Fair Fashion Show) (SF28)

-C223-005 Skirted Combination (eligible for State Fashion Show) (skirt with shirt, vest or jacket OR jumper and shirt) (SF28) (Modeled class C410-040)

-C223-006 Pants or Shorts Combination (eligible for State Fair Fashion Show) (pants or shorts with shirt, vest or jacket) (SF28) (Modeled class C410-040)
+C223-005 Skirted Combination (eligible for State Fashion Show) (skirt with shirt, vest or jacket OR jumper and shirt) (SF28) C223-006 Pants or Shorts Combination (eligible for State Fair Fashion Show) (pants or shorts with shirt, vest or jacket) (SF28)

-C223-007 Romper or Jumpsuit (eligible for State Fair Fashion Show) (SF28) (Modeled class C410-040)
+C223-007 Romper or Jumpsuit (eligible for State Fair Fashion Show) (SF28)

-C223-008 Specialty Wear (eligible for State Fashion Show) (includes: swimwear, costumes, hunting gear, or chaps) (SF28) (Modeled class C410-040)

-C223-009 Lined or Unlined Jacket (eligible for State Fashion Show) (non-tailored) (SF29) A tailored blazer or suit jacket or coat.
+C223-008 Specialty Wear (eligible for State Fashion Show) (includes: swimwear, costumes, hunting gear, or chaps) (SF28) C223-009 Lined or Unlined Jacket (not eligible for State Fashion Show) (non-tailored) (SF29) A tailored blazer or suit jacket or coat.
 Wool entries must have the fiber content listed on the identification label to be considered for the Make It with Wool Award.
-(Modeled class C410-040)

 C223-010 Coat, Blazer, Suit Jacket or Outerwear (SF28) (eligible for State Fair Fashion Show) A tailored blazer or suit jacket or coat.
-(Modeled class C410-040)